Vyking117/SY---9-C-/README.md

 ---

-# Practical 6 – Graph Implementation
+# Practical 6 – Graph Using Adjacency List

 ## Overview

-A menu-driven Graph program that demonstrates graph representation using an adjacency matrix and graph traversal using Depth First Search (DFS) and Breadth First Search (BFS).
+A menu-driven Graph program that demonstrates graph representation using an adjacency list and graph traversal using Breadth First Search (BFS).

 ## Features

 * Create Graph
-* Display Graph using Adjacency Matrix
+* Display Graph using Adjacency List
-* Depth First Search (DFS) Traversal
 * Breadth First Search (BFS) Traversal
 * Support for Undirected Graph
 * Visited Node Tracking
+* User-defined Starting Vertex
+* Menu-driven Operations

 ## Concepts Used

 * Graph Data Structure
-* Adjacency Matrix
+* Adjacency List
+* Vectors
 * Arrays
 * Classes & Objects
-* Pointers
+* Queue
-* Depth First Search (DFS)
 * Breadth First Search (BFS)
-* Recursion
-* Queue
 * Graph Traversal
 * Visited Nodes
 * Undirected Graph

+## Working

+The graph is represented using an adjacency list.
+Each vertex contains a list of vertices connected to it.

+For an undirected graph, every edge is stored in both directions.

+BFS starts from a selected vertex and uses a queue to visit connected vertices level by level.
+A visited array is used to make sure that a vertex is not visited more than once.

 ---